Ibn Saud: Views

 Ibn Saud said, "Two things are essential to our state and our people ... religion and the rights inherited from our fathers."
 He also remarked, "We know what to avoid, and we know what to accept for our own benefit."

 Amani Hamdan argues that the King's attitude towards women's education was encouraging since he expressed his support in a conversation with St John Philby in which he stated, "It is permissible for women to read."

+Ibn Saud kept servants, and regulated slavery in his kingdom in 1936.
+It was only his son, King Faisal, who abolished slavery in Saudi Arabia in 1967.

 Ibn Saud repeated the following views about the British authorities many times: "The English are my friends, but I will walk with them only so far as my religion and honor will allow."
 He had much more positive views about the United States, including finance, and in 1947 when the World Bank was suggested to him as the source of development loans instead of the US Export-Import Bank, Ibn Saud reported that Saudi Arabia would do business with and be indebted to the United States instead of other countries and international agencies.

 Shortly before his death, the King stated, "Verily, my children and my possessions are my enemies." and "In my youth and manhood, I made a nation.
 Now, in my declining years, I make men for it."
 His last words to his two sons, the future King Saud and the next in line Prince Faisal, who were already battling each other, were "You are brothers, unite!"